tangjh12/NetflixReposJava/README.md

 http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/view/bottom/N/last_updated?n=5

 Note that one can specify N as a query param in the endpoints.
+Data for /orgs/Netflix/repos will be cached periodically for every 300 seconds.
 For all endpoints, we prefer to use Chrome to load the page faster.

 TODO (will work on them incrementally)
 1. Try using Github APIs to get members and repositories
 2. Take a look at tests
-3. Cache the following endpoints periodically
-1) /orgs/Netflix/repos